 PI equals the sum of 1) your adjusted gross income, 2) your tax-exempt interest income, and 3) one-half of the Social Security benefits received.

-If you have additional questions about receiving Social Security retirement benefits, contact your financial adviser.
+If you have additional questions about receiving Social Security retirement benefits, contact a WFY tax advisor here.
 He or she can help you navigate the application process and understand tax issues related to receiving retirement benefits.

 In its annual report to Congress, the Social Security Board of Trustees announced that the asset reserves of the combined Old-Age and Survivors Insurance and Disability Insurance (OASDI) Trust Funds increased by $23 billion in 2015.
 The combined trust fund reserves are still growing and will continue to do so through 2019.